keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 * TOC
 {:toc}

 To get to all three telemetry dashboards, click the top right corner of the profile picture.
 The [Project Consumption](#project-consumption) dashboard is always available.
-If you check with the Account Manager, [Organization Usage](#organization-usage) or [Activity Center](#activity-center) might also be available.
-If you get this available, you are in the right project.
+Check with your account manager to see if [Organization Usage](#organization-usage) or [Activity Center](#activity-center) are also available.

 ## Project Consumption
 {: .image-popup}
 ![Screenshot - Project Consumption Dashboard](/management/telemetry/telemetry-dashboards/project-consumption.png)

-The dashboard has been filtered by default for the last 6 months; however, the Date range at the top of the dashboard can be changed.
+By default, the dashboard is filtered for the last six months.
+The date range at the top of the dashboard can be changed.

-In the *KPIs* section, the overall statistics of the Keboola project are presented.
-Some are self-explanatory (e.g., *Consumed Credits*, *Number of Jobs*), and the explanation for others can be found under the question mark or here. *Error Jobs Ratio* shows the percentage of error jobs in the total number of jobs run. *Active Flows* show several flows with jobs starting in the selected date range.
-*Active Component Configurations* is similar to the active flows, showing how many configurations have a job started in the selected date range, and the same applies to *Active Transformations*.
+The *KPIs* section presents overall statistics of the Keboola project.
+Some are self-explanatory (e.g., *Consumed Credits* and *Number of Jobs*).
+An explanation for the others can be found under the question mark or here in the documentation. *Error Jobs Ratio* shows the number of error jobs as a percentage of the total number of jobs run. *Active Flows* shows the number of flows with jobs starting in the selected date range. *Active Component Configurations* is like *Active Flows* but shows how many configurations have a job started in the selected date range, and the same applies to *Active
+Transformations*.

-*Credit History* shows the evolution of consumed credits over time.
-Trends at the bottom of the print screen show the monthly evolution of consumption broken into component types (bar chart) and the error jobs and total jobs.
+*Credits History* shows the evolution of consumed credits over time. *Trends* at the bottom of the print screen shows the monthly evolution of consumption broken into component types (bar chart) plus a graph of the number of error jobs and the total number of jobs.

 ## Organization Usage
 The dashboard is filtered for the last six months, which can be adjusted.
-It shows data for the whole Keboola organization (if there are more projects for the account, it will show data for all; if there is only one, it will show the data for only one project).
+It shows data for the whole Keboola organization.
+If there are several projects for an account, it will show data for all of them.
+If there is only one, it will show the data for that project.

 ### KPIs
 {: .image-popup}
 ![Screenshot - KPIs](/management/telemetry/telemetry-dashboards/ou-kpis.png)

-*KPIs* show four of the numbers agreed in the contract in relation to the limits.
-For PPU, the usage and limit are shown for the period selected in the Date range filter.
-For the others, for Projects, Users, and
-Storage TB, this value is for the current month, and the limits are as defined in the contract.
+*KPIs* show four of the metrics specified in the contract in comparison to their limits.
+For PPU, the usage and limit are shown for the period selected in the date range filter.
+For the others (Projects, Users, and Storage TB), the values are for the current month only, and the limits are as defined in the contract.

 ### Active Contract Consumption
 {: .image-popup}
 ![Screenshot - KPIs](/management/telemetry/telemetry-dashboards/ac-org-usage-contract.png)

-*Active Contract Consumption* shows three different views on PPU consumption in relation to contractually agreed values.
-PPU shows the actual usage per month.
-The PPU Predicted line shows the value predicted based on the average consumption in the last three months.
-The PPU limit line shows the consumption agreed in the contract, allocating the same value of credits to each month of contract tenure.
+*Active Contract Consumption* shows three different views of PPU consumption in relation to the contractually agreed values. *PPU* is the actual usage per month.
+The *Predicted PPU* line is a prediction based on the average consumption in the last three months.
+The *PPU Limit* line is the consumption agreed in the contract, which is determined by allocating the same nemuber of credits to each month of the contract's tenure.

 ### Consumption
 {: .image-popup}
 ![Screenshot - Consumption](/management/telemetry/telemetry-dashboards/ou-consumption.png)

 *Consumption* shows three visuals.
-The first two have drill available once you hover over and click on the desired point.
-PPU Daily shows daily consumption broken down into groups based on usage breakdown.
+For the first two, you can drill down by hovering over a point and clicking on it. *PPU Daily* shows daily consumption broken down into groups based on a usage breakdown.
-*PPU Monthly* shows the same information but aggregates it per month.
+*PPU Monthly* shows the same information but aggregated by month.
 The last visual shows the limits and actual consumption per month.

 ### Projects
 {: .image-popup}